HayoonSong/Transfer-learning-for-EEG-MI-classification-cross-subjects/README.md

 # Transfer-learning-for-EEG
-In this study, we introduced a transefer learning for enhancing the accuracy of motor imagery classification.
+In this study, we can improve EEGNet accuracy by Transfer Learning.

 ## System dependencies
 - python 3.6+